MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 The Facility Safety Management app provides step-by-step instructions to facility managers in the organization to manage the reopening and readiness of their facilities.

-This helps the organizations ensure that they can provide a safe working environment for employees by using the Return to the Workplace solution.
+This helps organizations ensure that they can provide a safe working environment for employees by using the Return to the Workplace solution.

 ## App at a glance